 Water management actions including a site water balance, provide details of sources of water supply, on-site water use and management, and off-site water discharges.
 This information assists us to manage our water consumption and to maintain compliance with applicable commercial, legal and other requirements.

 Our operations involve the generation of many different waste types.
-These wastes may impact upon the environment if not properly managed.
-Wastes generated on site include general solid and liquid waste generated by both staff and the community accessing Port facilities such as the Marina.
-We also generate specialised wastes associated with our operations, such as oils, lubricants, solvents and quarantine waste.
+This waste may impact upon the environment if not properly managed.
+Waste generated on-site include general solid and liquid waste generated by both staff and the community accessing Port facilities such as the Marina.
+We also generate specialised waste associated with our operations, such as oils, lubricants, solvents and quarantine waste.

 Our waste management objectives include a reduction in waste to landfill through adequate monitoring, evaluation, resource-use minimisation and efficient waste disposal practices.

 We minimise the risks of waste impacts by using suitably licensed contractors, processes and facilities, and we report on both wastes and pollutants through National Pollutant Inventory (NPI) reports submitted to the Queensland State Government by 30th September following the end of the reporting year on June 30th.